 - Antibiotics.
 If tests indicate that a common ulcer-causing bacterium called H. pylori is present in your stomach, your doctor may recommend antibiotics.

 Working with a counselor or therapist may help relieve signs and symptoms that aren't helped by medications.
 A counselor or therapist can teach you relaxation techniques that may help you cope with your signs and symptoms.
-You may also learn ways to reduce stress in your life to prevent nonulcer stomach pain from recurring.
+You may also learn ways to reduce stress in your life to prevent functional dyspepsia from recurring.

 Explore Mayo Clinic studies testing new treatments, interventions and tests as a means to prevent, detect, treat or manage this disease.